Charlie and the Chocolate Factory

 Charlie’s not an orphan.
 But he is poor.
 Dickensian poor.
 Four grandparents poor.
 Charlie is humble and polite and unselfish.
 He’s almost too perfect, but children empathize with him anyway because his situation is so cartoonishly bad.

-More than that – student readers/listeners really want in that factory – as badly as Charlie.
+More than that, student readers/listeners really want in that factory just as badly as Charlie does.
 Thus the magic of the Golden Ticket.
-The one unattainable thing we all want – that can promise a window or key (or ticket!) into imagined paradise – a paradise even more compelling because at first (as readers) we know so little about it.
+The one unattainable thing we all want that can promise a key into imagined paradise – a paradise even more compelling because at first (as readers) we know so little about it.

 But finally we do get in.
 And everything changes.
 We get Dahl’s whimsical, colorful, flavorful descriptions.
 His charm and wit.
 We get surprises.
 We get four truly awful child protagonists.
 So awful they have provided object lessons in how not to act for three generations.
 We get Oompa Loompas.
 And we get candy.
 And not just candy!
 We get gum.
 We get dinner.
 We get the realms of Roald Dahl’s imagination.

-Once in the Factory, Dahl’s prose strengths really run free.
-His redolent descriptions of roasting coffee and burnt sugar and melting chocolate and crushed hazelnuts and…and so forth.
+Once in the Factory, Dahl’s strengths really run free.
+His redolent descriptions of roasting coffee and burnt sugar and melting chocolate and crushed hazelnuts…and so forth.
 We want in.
 And we wish we could stay in.
-And children want in – and to stay in – even more.
+And children want to get in and stay in even more.

 That’s why Charlie still charms.
-With a classic, well-known novel and two movies to choose from – children still want in.
+With a classic, well-known novel and two movies to choose from, children still want in.
 And families – through One School, One Book – get to share.
 Families can be chocolate voyeurs together.
-Families can remind each other and reinforce not to act like Augustus (greedy) or Veruca (spoiled) or Violet (selfish) or Mike TV (vapid).
+Families can remind each other not to act like Augustus (greedy) or Veruca (spoiled) or Violet (selfish) or Mike TV (vapid).
 Instead, they can act like Willy Wonka (whimsical, creative).
 Or Charlie (the humble hero).